VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 ### Audio And Video

 [Your **webcam** is shit](https://reincubate.com/support/how-to/why-are-webcams-bad/#putting-them-to-the-test).
 You know how I know?
 Because it's a webcam.
-Even the everybody's go-to, the Logitcech C920, is shit<a class="ptr">(4)</a>.
+Even the everybody's go-to, the Logitcech C920, is shit<footnote>I will concede the C920 can be made significantly less shit by just turning off most of the 'auto' settings and setting everything by hand.
+This can be done on Linux with GuvcView, but on Windows I've found all the recent drivers make it impossible, so, I stand by it still being shit.</footnote>.
 You know what else is shit?
 Your microphone.
 When you type on a laptop it sounds like damn earthquake, and if you get comfortable and lean back in your chair you suddenly get quiet.
 Maybe you have a gamer headset?
 Cool, the boom mic sounds about as good somebody screaming through a cardboard tube.

 But, better cameras do exist, and, if you're willing to shell out the cash, you can get a decent mic.
 Unfortunately, either way they have a problem.